mathias-grau/MedReport/README.md

 # MedReport

-**MedReport** is an AI-powered application designed to process medical reports in PDF format.
-The system extracts relevant information, parses key medical details, and generates easy-to-understand summaries for patients.
+**MedReport** is an AI-powered application designed to process medical reports in dffernt formats (pdf, png, jpg, ...).
+The system extracts relevant information with powerful OCRs, parses key medical details, and generates easy-to-understand summaries for patients.
 This repository provides a modular and scalable pipeline for handling the entire workflow, from raw data extraction to summarization.

 ![Preview](data/video/gif2.gif)